 Peru Rail and Inca Rail are the two names of the companies operating the train services that travel to Machu Picchu.
 They provide daily departures at multiple times throughout the day.
 The purchase of tickets to Machu Picchu in advance is the single most critical preparation that tourists must do for their trip to Machu Picchu; only after this must they purchase tickets for the train ride.
 In addition, the Inca road was the route that was used the most during the entirety of Machu Picchu’s history.
 There are many elements of the ancient Inca road network that have been preserved and are still in use today.
 These sections include enormous stone stairways and bridges that allow modern tourists to access the monument.

-What did Richard Lewis Burger found for Machu Picchu Transportation and Roads?
+What did Richard Lewis Burger find for Machu Picchu Transportation and Roads?

 Richard Lewis Burger, a former director of Yale’s Peabody Museum is credited with his work comparing the Inca road network, also known as qhapaq nan to the “Skeleton of fish”.
 It is primarily organized along a major north-south axis, and it has a large number of secondary roads that radiate out from east to west.
 The Inca road system evolved from a larger network that was referred to as the royal highway.
 The royal highway eventually became an essential component of the Inca Empire.
 The construction of roads through plains, deserts, and mountains made it easier for armies, people, and products to travel from one location to another.
 In addition, Inca roads extended over 40,000 kilometers (25,000 miles), effectively forming two primary highways that ran from north to south throughout the Inca Empire, which eventually encompassed ancient Peru, Ecuador, Chile, Bolivia, and Argentina.
 These roads were arranged in a grid pattern.